ahmedkaludi/push-notification/readme.txt

 == Changelog ==
+= 1.8 (25 February 2020) =
+* Added : An option to allow user to change icon of notification; For PWA users can change from pwa panel #339
+* Added : an option to send notification with image; user can send message with bigger image;
+* Improvement: POST featured image in bigger image and icon should be common for all notification

 = 1.7 (17 February 2020) =
 * Bug fixed: Service worker registration issue fixed on firefox
 * Bug fixed: Push notification token generation not working on Firefox version ^72 #324